OutSystems/docs-product/src/migration-to-odc/plan/plan-intro.md

 ## Coexistence approach { #coexistence }

-Check [plan and prepare O11 architecture for coexistence migration](plan-incremental.md) to follow the coexistence approach.
+OutSystems is preparing the guidance for the coexistence migration.